What is Construction Management and Why is it Important?

 - The general contractor, who oversees day-to-day operations and manages subcontractors.

-The Construction Manager represents the owner’s and/or the facility managers interest and provides oversight over the entire project directly for the owner and/or the facility manager.
+The Construction Manager represents the owner’s and/or the facility manager’s interests, and watches the entire project for the owner and/or the facility manager.

 His/her mandate is to work with all parties to deliver the project on time, at or under budget, and to the owner’s expected standard of design, quality, scope, and function.

 Construction Managers are uniquely qualified through combined education and experience to work with the owner, architect, contractor(s), and other stakeholders to determine the best possible sequence of construction operations.
-As well as develop a detailed schedule and budget, while also establishing project sketches, plans, or design for project milestones, safety and helping the owner’s and/or the facility managers manage risk.
-This requires using project management information systems or software and involved planning techniques, like detailed process method, as well as knowledge of construction methods.
+As well as develop a detailed schedule and budget, while also establishing project sketches, plans, or design for project milestones, safety, and helping the owner’s and/or facility managers manage risk.
+This requires using project management information systems or software, and involved planning techniques, like detailed process methods, as well as knowledge of construction methods.

-A 2018 study by Construction.com and supported by the CMAA Foundation showed that using professional Construction Management firms saved money, avoided or mitigated problems, and produced higher quality results for residential and commercial owners.
+A 2013 study by Construction.com and supported by the CMAA Foundation showed that professional Construction Management firms saved money, avoided or mitigated problems, and produced higher quality results for residential and commercial owners.

-Professional Construction Management firms use industry-standard practices to manage projects successfully.
-The Construction Management firms use their knowledge and standards of practice to address all seven areas of construction management services: design, schedule, cost, safety, quality, function, and scope.
+Professional Construction Management firms use industry-standard practices to successfully manage projects.
+Construction Management firms use their knowledge and practice standards to address all seven areas of construction management services: design, schedule, cost, safety, quality, function, and scope.

 Construction Management in the Construction Industry has been booming in recent years.
-Specifically, the demand for high-end exterior lifestyle living spaces continues to grow each year, making it one of the most popular Construction Management categories for home improvement.
-In fact, according to the American Institute of Architects (AIA), the demand for outdoor living spaces is on the rise, as more than 60% of architects responding to an AIA survey said they had seen an increase in outdoor living space requests.
+Specifically, the demand for high-end exterior lifestyle living spaces continues to grow each year.
+This makes it one of the most popular Construction Management categories for home improvement.
+According to the American Institute of Architects (AIA), the demand for outdoor living spaces is on the rise, as more than 60% of architects responding to an AIA survey said they had seen an increase in outdoor living space requests.

 Of the 80 million homes in the U.S., 60 million still need outdoor remodeling!